taktakpeops/cluster-api-autoscaler/README.md

 ## Usage

-For now, the CLI is mot available.
+For now, the CLI is not available.

 An example of implementation can be found in the examples folder.